 All dog breeds need to be taught house manners, like toilet training.
 And basic obedience, like walking on a loose leash and coming back when called.

-Glens, like other terrier breeds, are sometimes described as being moderately difficult to train.
+Glens, like other terrier breeds, can be quite hard to train.

-So they’re slightly less naturally motivated to focus on people and look to humans for instructions, than say, a Labrador.
+So they have less natural motivation to focus on people and look to humans for instructions, than say, a Labrador.

-It’s also partly because they tend to be somewhat less food motivated than other breeds.
+They also tend to be somewhat less food motivated than other breeds.
 So making desirable behavior more worthwhile than unwanted behavior isn’t as simple as just dishing out kibble.

-Nonetheless, Glens are clever little dogs, and capable of learning a great deal.
+Nonetheless, Glens are clever little dogs.
+They are capable of learning a great deal.

 Positive reinforcement training such as the course on our Dogsnet training site will get the best results.